spiral/docs/docs/en/start/commands.md

 ## Application Server

 The application server (RoadRunner) includes its own set of commands.
-To list all available server commands, run:
+To list all the available server commands, run:

 ```bash
 ./rr